WHAT IS POSITIVE INPUT VENTILATION?

 Wise Property Care will always carry out a thorough survey before recommending any condensation treatment, and the same goes for installing mechanical ventilation.

-If you want one of our surveyors to see if positive input ventilation is right for you then call us today on: 08006522678 to book a survey.
-Alternatively, fill out or short contact form and one of ventilation specialists will advise on whether a PIV unit is right for your property.
+If you want one of our surveyors to see if positive input ventilation is right for you then call us to book a survey.
+Alternatively, fill out our short contact form and one of our ventilation specialists will advise on whether a PIV unit is right for your property.